-For candidates who matriculated in 2007 or before: In addition to the general admission requirements, a mark of 50% in English is required.
+In addition to the general admission requirements, a mark of 50% in English is required.

-For candidates who completed the NSC in 2008 and thereafter: In addition to the general admission requirements, a minimum mark of 50% in English is required.
+In addition to the general admission requirements, a minimum mark of 50% in English is required.

 If a student fails a specific module, the module must first be repeated in the next year, in the semester in which the module is presented.
 The student may continue with the following year's modules, provided that the student first repeats the modules he/she has previously failed.
 No student will be allowed to register for more than five modules per semester, with the exception of students who applied for subject recognition.